Nick Castellanos: Cincinnati Reds

 Castellanos signed a four-year, $64 million contract with the Cincinnati Reds on January 27, 2020.
 The contract included an opt-out clause.
 In a 2020 season shortened by the COVID-19 pandemic, he hit just .225, with 14 home runs and 34 RBI in 60 games.
 On defense, Castellanos had a fielding percentage of .963, the lowest among all major league right fielders, with −4 defensive runs saved and a −3.0 ultimate zone rating.

 On August 19, 2020, during the opening game of a doubleheader in Kauffman Stadium, Reds broadcaster Thom Brennaman was apologizing for a homophobic slur he uttered on a hot mic earlier in the broadcast.
 Mid-apology, Castellanos hit a home run, and Brennaman broke from his apology to deliver the play-by-play.
 Brennaman said, "I pride myself and think of myself as a man of faith, as there's a drive into deep left field by Castellanos, it will be a home run.
-And so that'll make it a 4-0 ballgame."
-The moment became an internet meme as a copypasta.
+And so that'll make it a 4–0 ballgame."
+The moment, as well as future instances of Castellanos recording hits during broadcast discussions of negative events, became an internet meme as a copypasta.
 ESPN's Pablo S. Torre later said it "was like listening to the band play on as the Titanic was sinking.
 Except the band was also somehow the iceberg."

-On July 5, 2021, Castellanos hit a home run at Kauffman Stadium while the Kansas City Royals' broadcast was in the middle of a eulogy for a 96-year-old World War II veteran.
-Two months later, Castellanos hit a home run to left field in the third inning of a 6–4 loss to the St. Louis Cardinals on the twentieth anniversary of the September 11 attacks.
-This home run extended the Reds' lead to 4–0.
+On July 5, 2021, Castellanos hit a home run at Kauffman Stadium while the Kansas City Royals' broadcast was in the middle of a eulogy for a military veteran.

-For the 2021 season, Castellanos posted career highs in batting average (.309) and home runs (34), while driving in 100 runs.
+Castellanos earned his first All-Star selection in 2021.
+By season's end, Castellanos had posted career highs in batting average (.309) and home runs (34), while driving in 100 runs.
 It was his second career 100-RBI season and first since 2017.
 Defensively, he posted an improved fielding percentage of .991, having committed only three errors, but also had −4 defensive runs saved and a −4.5 ultimate zone rating.

 Castellanos opted out of his contract after the 2021 season, becoming a free agent.